NavicoOS/ac2git/dear-contributor.md

  2. `AccuRev2Git.Start()` - This is the function that starts the conversion.
 It ensures a couple of things like that you have logged into accurev and then calls into `AccuRev2Git.ProcessStreams()`.
  3. `AccuRev2Git.ProcessStreams()` - Is a very simple function that iterates over the streams specified in the configuration.
  4. `AccuRev2Git.ProcessStream()` - This is the **workhorse**.
 It is where all the logic for converting a stream is located and the rest of the functions in the `AccuRev2Git` class are merely helpers for this function.
+ 5. `AccuRev2Git.ProcessTransactions()` - Is the counterpart to `AccuRev2Git.ProcessStreams()` that uses a different algorithm to generate a merged git repository.
+It iterates over transactions in sequence generating merge points between git branches along the way.
+ 6. `AccuRev2Git.ProcessTransaction()` - Is the core of the transactions method and is the workhorse of `AccuRev2Git.ProcessTransactions()` mentioned above.
+In this method you can see exactly how each different type of transaction is mapped to git.

 As a bonus there is one more function that may interest you and that is the monstrosity `AccuRev2Git.StitchBranches()`.
-This function does all of the work required to turn many orphaned branches into a repo with branch merges.
+This function does all of the work required to turn many orphaned branches into a repo with branch merges (does not apply if the _"transactions method"_ was used, (5) & (6) above).
 It is still a work in progress and needs to be split up.

 ### git_stitch.py ###